tylermumford/tylermumford.com/content/post/recent-upgrades-on-the-cli.md

 [Nushell]: https://www.nushell.sh
 [Scoop]: https://scoop.sh

-Just is like Make, but way better, because you don't have to declare `.PHONY` everywhere.
+Just is like Make, but way better, because you don't have to maintain a `.PHONY` kludge.
 It's command-oriented instead of being input-output-file-oriented like Make.
 It has great features like doc comments, parameters, and OS-specific recipe implementations.

 Confession time...
 I still fear/loathe the syntax of shell scripts for anything with a cyclomatic complexity greater than one.
 That's part of why I love PowerShell: super usable as a shell, but with a familiar-looking programming language built in.
 (And holy crap, I hope I never have to touch `cmd.exe` again.)

 But *Nushell* has all the advantages of PowerShell with two more big advantages: brevity and Unix-y-ness.
 It's the shell of my dreams. 💖

 Finally, Scoop is the package manager that makes Windows actually easy to like.
-So many great tools are available, only one `install` command away.
+It makes so many great tools available, and they're only one `install` command away.
 It's just as good as Homebrew, in my opinion.

 ## Even more

 That's not all.
-Here are some more upgrades I've made lately (and some not so lately).
+Here are some more upgrades I've made lately.

 - cat ➡️ bat
 - grep ➡️ ripgrep